nepi-engine/nepi_edge_sdk_link/README.md

 Example files within this repository demonstrate usage.

 ## Building
+> Note: The unified build script in parent repository _nepi_engine_ws_ will execute the following commands properly as part of its one-step full nepi-engine build, so the following instructions are only applicable if building this repository manually.

 This is a CMake project, so standard CMake build patterns apply

       mkdir build && cd build